theplus

 Physicals – All band members must have an annual sports physical.
 Forms need to be turned into the band prior to the start of summer band camp.
 It is recommended you make a copy of this form for your records.
 Physicals may be performs no earlier than mid-April of the previous school year.

-– This fantastic crew of parent volunteers is responsible for the loading and unloading of all the instruments from the truck.
+The Pit Crew – This fantastic crew of parent volunteers is responsible for the loading and unloading of all the instruments from the truck.
 They oversee getting the props and pit instruments onto the field.
 They also help with the building and management of props and other items we use on the field.

 Please do not post videos on your personal facebook pages or in any other public space.
 The shows are copyrighted and must not be publicly distributed.